elunna/nerfhack-changelog/README.md

 * Forges were ported in from EvilHack
 * Forges let the player repair metallic armor, bless items, dispose of zombies or organic items, dispose of the iron ball and chain, and summon lava demons and fire elementals.
-* Forging recipes and the #forge extended command have not been ported.
+* Forging recipes are available in the object lookup
+* Weapons can be forged by applying a hammer while standing on a forge.
 * Items can pass over forges.
 * New forging feature: There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
 After this occurs, the forge will instead emit a puff of steam.
 * Cold rays can cool forges.